brson/multirust/README.md

 ```

 These three options can also be supplied to the `default` and
-`override` commands, in which case the toolchain is installed prior to
+`override` commands, in which case the toolchain is also
-being configured for use.
+activated after installation.

 # Implementation Details